bcgov/biohubbc/app/README.md

 ## Environment Variables

-- With the exception of `NODE_ENV`, any environment variable that needs to be accessible by the react app (via `process.env.<var>`) must be prefixed with `REACT_APP_`.
+- With the exception of `NODE_ENV`, any environment variable that needs to be accessible by the react app (via `import.meta.env.<var>`) must be prefixed with `VITE_APP_`.
 If it is not prefixed, react will not read it, and it will be `undefined` when you try to access it.

   - See: https://create-react-app.dev/docs/adding-custom-environment-variables